jtbldrco/LWComCon/README.md

 No access?
 No problem.
 Rather, network any message to the target host from any (every?) machine inside the firewall (**and, by now, you're thinking *couldn't this be used for more than just* shutdown *signaling?* -- sure!**).

-So, with this pattern, the shutdown message *could* include any level of nuance (beyond the simple case of "Shutdown as soon as convenient" which is implemented in the Java sample -- again, really *any* message symantics up to a complete control protocol).
+So, with this pattern, the shutdown message *could* include any level of nuance (beyond the simple case of "Shutdown as soon as convenient" which is implemented in the Java sample -- again, really *any* message semantics up to a complete control protocol).
 And through the opened, two-way, socket, any acknowledgement could be returned -- even, for example, some estimate of completion time.

 Some examples of more extended semantics might be 'shutdown one producer thread', or, 'add one consumer thread', etc.